Sign up to the UK’s toughest 10km run.

 You will need to arrive at least 30 minutes before your start time to complete registration.
-During registration you’ll receive a safety briefing, your registration number and timing chip, and have the chance to meet other people taking part.
+During registration you’ll receive your registration number and timing chip, and have the chance to meet other people taking part.

 Where is the event held?

 EJ Churchill Shooting Ground, Park Lane, Lane End, Stokenchurch, High Wycombe HP14 3NS